Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-enterprise-subscription.md

 | Enable features within the application | :x:  | :white_check_mark: | :x:                |
 |Use the Slingshot app (Organization Admins will need to create new accounts in order to use the app)                                |  :x:   | :white_check_mark:            | :white_check_mark:               |

->[!NOTE] A user can be assigned more than 1 role when they have a Slingshot or Slingshot Enterprise Subscription.
+>[!NOTE] A user can be assigned more than 1 role when they have a *Slingshot* or *Slingshot Enterprise* subscription.

 ## How can I activate a Slingshot Enterprise subscription?